Slave rebellion: Revolts on the Caribbean Islands

 Tacky's War (1760) was a slave uprising in Jamaica, which ran from May to July before it was put down by the British colonial government.

-Vincent Brown, a professor of History and of African and African-American Studies at Harvard, has made a study of the Transatlantic Slave Trade.
-In 2013, Brown teamed up with Axis Maps to create an interactive map of Jamaican slave uprisings in the 18th century called, "Slave Revolt in Jamaica, 1760–1761, A Cartographic Narrative".
-Brown's efforts have shown that the slave insurrection in Jamaica in 1760-61 was a carefully planned affair and not a spontaneous, chaotic eruption, as was often argued (due in large part to the lack of written records produced by the insurgents).
-Tacky's War was a widespread slave uprising across Jamaica in the 1760s.
+Vincent Brown, a professor of History and of African and African-American Studies at Harvard, has made a study of the transatlantic slave trade.
+In 2013, Brown teamed up with Axis Maps to create an interactive map of Jamaican slave uprisings in the 18th century called "Slave Revolt in Jamaica, 1760–1761, A Cartographic Narrative".
+Brown's efforts have shown that the slave insurrection in Jamaica in 1760–61 was a carefully planned affair and not a spontaneous, chaotic eruption, as was often argued (due in large part to the lack of written records produced by the insurgents).

 Later, in 1795, several slave rebellions broke out across the Caribbean, some of which may have been influenced by the Haitian Revolution: